JosephDrahos/Camera-Calibration-Pose-Estimation/README.md

 Calibrate the camera from the checkerboard image folders.
 ![This is an image](Results/camCalibApp)

-Relate the lego piece points to the 3D mesh points for pose estimation.
+Relate the Lego piece points to the 3D mesh points for pose estimation.
 ![This is an image](Results/clickPoints)

-Super impose the mesh over the Lego piece image.
+Superimpose the mesh over the Lego piece image.
 ![This is an image](Results/meshSuperimposed)

 Project the mesh onto a new space and apply lighting.